 5 Ways to Prep Your Pet for Emergencies

-- Get your pet micro-chipped - It is relatively inexpensive to have a veterinarian implant a microchip that contains the owner's contact information.
-Owners can be located if shelter or veterinary clinic scans the chip.
+It is relatively inexpensive to have a veterinarian implant a microchip that contains the owner's contact information.
+Owners can be located if a shelter or veterinary clinic scans the chip.
 Finding a lost pet that hasn't been micro-chipped can be extremely difficult and many times impossible.
 If your pet is already micro-chipped, make sure the registration information is up to date so you can be contacted if your pet is found.

-- Prepare a disaster kit - Along with your families' emergency kit, prepare one for your pet ahead of time.
+Along with your family's emergency kit, prepare one for your pet ahead of time.
 Include everything your pet will need, from food and water, prescriptions, to leashes and bedding.
 Although this may mean purchasing twice as much stuff, it will be faster and easier to gather your pet's items if you have them all together and ready for an emergency.

-- Plan where your pet will stay in case you need to evacuate - Pets are often not allowed in evacuation centers unless they are service animals.
-You can ask out of town friends or relatives about keeping your pet in an emergency ahead of time, or you can check a website that lists pet-friendly hotels, so you have some locations ready to book.
+Pets are often not allowed in evacuation centers unless they are service animals.
+You can ask out-of-town friends or relatives about keeping your pet in an emergency ahead of time, or you can check a website that lists pet-friendly hotels, so you have some locations ready to book.

-- Use a buddy system with friends, family, and neighbors in case you're not home during an emergency - Have a trusted person you can call to check on pets and evacuate them if necessary.
+Have a buddy system with friends, family, and neighbors in case you're not home during an emergency.
+Have a trusted person you can call to check on pets and evacuate them if necessary.
 Having a kit ready to go will make it easier for them if you are not there.

-- Practice evacuating or sheltering in place with your pet - This will help familiarize your pet with the process so when the time comes, it won't be scary for them.
+This will help familiarize your pet with the process so that when the time comes, it won't be scary for them.
 Training pets to be in their carrier can make them more comfortable and reduce the stress of getting everyone out safely.
 Know exactly how and where you will place your pet's carrier and supplies in a vehicle.

 Sheltering in Place